Connect with a certified trainer for free

 When to see a doctor

 Usually, a hip flexor injury will get better with time and rest.
-However, if you have symptoms that persist beyond one to two weeks, see a doctor to rule out other injuries and ensure you get the proper treatment.
+However, if symptoms persist beyond one to two weeks, see a doctor to rule out other injuries and ensure you get the proper treatment.
 During your visit, your doctor will ask about your injury, the pain you are experiencing, and whether you have had similar injuries.
 Your doctor will then look for signs of injury, such as tenderness and swelling, and could ask you to stretch your leg to test your range of movement.

 Non-operative treatment